-Welcome to a sneak preview of my Book, due out in mid 2021!
+Welcome to a sneak preview of my Book, due out soon!

 Read on for the welcoming excerpt.